connexcs/docs/customer.md

 ### Latest Calls

-Users can simulate **latest call**, look up for calls and refresh the list of simulated calls.
+Users can check the **latest call** from this tab, look up for calls and refresh the list of simulated calls.
 For simulating the call,

 1. Click on the **Simulate** button.